 The spirit of the original owner’s son comforted his parents.

-This glorious, 19,000 square foot, Renaissance Revival and second French Empire, 4 story mansion was fully restored in 2005, after 14 years of raising funds and precise restoration work, at the price of 22 million dollars.
-It is both a state park and is used for the “venue for the governor to entertain dignitaries, lawmakers and pals.”
+This glorious, 19,000 square foot, Renaissance Revival and second French Empire, four-story mansion was fully restored in 2005, after 14 years of raising funds and precise restoration work, at the price of 22 million dollars.
+It is both a state park and a “venue for the governor to entertain dignitaries, lawmakers and pals.”
 State Legislators also use it for their functions.
-The current governor also has an office in this mansion, following a tradition set by other Governors in the past, beginning with Leland Stanford.
-The mansion was so large, that Leland continued to let other governors elected after Leland’s term also have an office there.
+The current governor also has an office here, following a tradition set by past Governors, beginning with Leland Stanford.

 There is an explanation for this!
-The original architect, built a 2 story, 4,000 square ft upscale home in the Renaissance Revival style, popular before the Civil War in 1856, for city councilman and successful merchant Shelton Fogus.
-Fogus sold this mansion to Governor-elect Leland Stanford in 1862, changing its future for the good, because of the kind of person Leland Stanford was.
+The original architect built a two-story, 4,000 square foot upscale home in the Renaissance Revival style, popular before the Civil War, in 1856, for city councilman and successful merchant Shelton Fogus.
+Fogus sold it to Governor-elect Leland Stanford in 1862, changing its future for the good, because of the kind of person Leland Stanford was.

-A first generation American, Leland Stanford came from a family of movers and shakers, and contributed much to California and business.
-Besides serving a 2 year term as the 9th Governor of the state, he had many accomplishments throughout his life.
+A first generation American, Stanford came from a family of movers and shakers, and contributed much to California and business.
+Besides serving a two year term as the ninth Governor of the state, he had many accomplishments throughout his life.

-In politics, besides being the first Republican Governor in California for a 2 year term (1862-1863), Leland Stanford founded the Californian Republican Party, helped to pass legislation to cut the state debt in half, helped to get legislation passed to increase the term from 2 to 4 years.
+In politics, besides being the first Republican Governor in California for a two year term (1862-1863), Leland Stanford founded the Californian Republican Party, helped to pass legislation to cut the state debt in half, and helped pass legislation to increase the Governor’s term of office from two to four years.

-Leland was involved in running railroads, owned various enterprises, like a winery and a horse farm, started Stanford College in response to a heart-rendering, personal tragedy and was a Senator representing California from 1886-1893, until he died of heart problems.
+Leland helped run railroads, owned various enterprises (including a winery and a horse farm), founded Stanford College in response to a heart-rendering personal tragedy, and was a Senator representing California from 1886-1893, until he died of heart problems.

-Under Leland and Jane Stanford’s ownership, it is not surprising that this mansion became much larger and grander, eventually becoming California’s version of “The White House”, beginning when Leland Stanford moved in with his wife.
-Their only son, Leland Stanford Jr., was later born here in 1868.
+Under Leland and Jane Stanford’s ownership, it is not surprising that the mansion grew much larger and grander, eventually becoming California’s version of “The White House”.
+Their only son, Leland Stanford Jr., was born there in 1868.

-When living by a river, inevitably sooner or later houses located there will become flooded as homeowners Leland and Jane Stanford found out.
-Stanford had to go to his own gubernatorial inauguration via rowboat, after exiting a second floor window of the family mansion.
-Because the flooding of the Sacramento River was a huge annoyance when it happened, Leland Stanford, with the support of his wife, decided in 1871, to raise up the entire mansion 12 feet and add a first floor and a fourth floor, designed in the popular French second Empire style, expanding the square footage, nearly 5 times, to 19,000 Sq.
-Ft, transforming this roomy upper-class home to grand mansion status!
+Houses built by rivers are inevitably flooded sooner or later, a lesson the Stanfords learned the hard way.
+Leland had to go to his own gubernatorial inauguration via rowboat, after exiting a second floor window of the mansion.
+Because the flooding of the Sacramento River was a huge problem when it happened, Leland, with the support of his wife, decided in 1871 to raise up the entire structure 12 feet, and add a new first floor and a fourth floor, designed in the popular French second Empire style, expanding the square footage nearly five times to 19,000 sq. ft.

-In 1872, a local paper, The Chronicle, gave a description of the splendor and class found within this remodeled mansion, in an article written in their Feb.
-7th edition:
+In 1872, a local paper, The Chronicle, gave a described the splendor and class of the remodeled mansion, in a Feb.
+7th edition article:

 “(The mansion) contains 44 rooms, all most elaborately and luxuriously furnished and fitted up.
 Good taste and cultured imaginations have been exhausted in furnishing the establishment.
 Magnificent and costly furniture in every room; lace curtains of the finest fabric; carpets that receive with noiseless tread the footfall, frescoes beautiful in design and exquisite in artistic perfection adorn the walls and ceiling.”

-When Leland died in 1893, his estate was in a mess, and the fledgling junior college was heading toward bankruptcy.
-Jane kept the dream alive by selling their Knob Hill mansion, and some other properties to pay taxes and to bail out the university.
-She oversaw the running of the young university until she died.
-This junior college eventually became a full blown university, Stanford University, a magnet for the best and brightest young men and young women.
+When Leland died in 1893, his estate was in a mess, and the fledgling junior college he’d founded was heading toward bankruptcy.
+Jane kept the dream alive by selling their Knob Hill mansion, and some other properties, to pay taxes and to bail out the university.
+She oversaw its running until she died.
+The junior college eventually became a full blown university, and a magnet for the best and brightest young men and young women.

-The Sisters of Mercy were in charge of an orphanage/settlement house for 32 years, The Stanford & Lathrop Memorial Home for Friendless Children.
-The sisters had the foresight to put in storage the chandeliers, and other furniture of the Stanford family and took good care of the woodwork, being the best stewards of the property as they could be during their time there.
+The Sisters of Mercy were in charge of the mansion, which they ran as an orphanage/settlement house for 32 years, The Stanford & Lathrop Memorial Home for Friendless Children.
+The sisters had the foresight to put in storage the chandeliers and other furniture and took good care of the woodwork.
+They were excellent stewards of the property during their time there.

-The mansion was transformed into its new use.
-Parlors and dining rooms were partitioned, walls and ceilings were painted off-white, etc. The Leland Stanford Mansion was turned from a family home to a practical institution, ready to be home to children who were homeless and had no family.
-A settlement house to help the poor also eventually was located here as well.
-Around the turn of the century, and in the early 1900s, various church denominations set up orphanages & settlement houses to serve the needs of the poor.
+The mansion was transformed.
+Parlors and dining rooms were partitioned, walls and ceilings were painted off-white, etc. What had been a family home became a practical institution, ready to shelter children who were homeless and had no family.
+A settlement house to help the poor was eventually located here as well.
+Around the turn of the century, and into the early 1900s, various church denominations set up orphanages and settlement houses to serve the needs of the poor.

-With the coming of the New Deal, many children were able to stay with their families and the need for a settlement house lessened.
-However, the need for a group home for teen girls was apparent.
+With the coming of the New Deal, the need for a settlement house lessened.
+However, the need for a group home for teen girls now became apparent.
 In 1932, the mansion was turned over to the Sisters of Social Service, and was transformed into a residence for teen girls.
-In 1940, a fire did heavy damage to the fourth floor, but didn’t go to the other floors.
-This home for teen girls was in operation until 1987, despite the fact that the state of California bought the property in 1978, with the plan to make it a state park.
+In 1940, a fire did heavy damage to the fourth floor.
+The home for teen girls operated until 1987, despite the fact that the state of California bought the property in 1978, with the plan to make it a state park.

-In 1987, The National Parks Service got into the act, probably after reviewing the information gathered in American Buildings Survey taken by experts who examined the property.
-The National Parks Service declared the Leland Stanford Mansion a National Historic Landmark.
+In 1987, The National Parks Service got into the act, and declared the Leland Stanford Mansion a National Historic Landmark.

-By 1987, The Leland Stanford Mansion was a true fixer-upper opportunity, despite the efforts and care of the Sisters over the years.
-It was in need of restoration and TLC, to be provided by historical enthusiasts and craftsmen, who were eager to transform this mansion back into its pristine state, to be opened as a historical museum.
+By then it was a true fixer-upper opportunity, despite the efforts and care of the Sisters over the years.
+It was in need of restoration and TLC, to be provided by historical enthusiasts and craftsmen, who were eager to transform it back into its pristine state, to be opened as a historical museum.

-The campaign to raise the large amount of funds to be matched by the state of California, began in 1991, spear-headed by Governor Pete Wilson and his wife, Gayle, with the idea of also having official government events at the property, as well as it being a historical museum.
-For 9 years, Leland Stanford Mansion Foundation worked hard to raise their 10 million dollar share of the costs, while the state waited for their share of the funds to somehow be found.
-In 2000, a bond measure passed, and money became instantly available from the state.
+The campaign finally began in 1991, spear-headed by Governor Pete Wilson and his wife, Gayle, who imagined official government events at the property, which would also serve as a historical museum.
+For nine years, the Leland Stanford Mansion Foundation worked hard to raise their 10 million dollar share of the costs, while the state worked and waited for their share of the funds to somehow be found.
+In 2000, a bond measure passed, and money became instantly available.
 The slow process of restoration began.

-New information was discovered, after the restoration process began, bringing icing to the cake!
-Under the white paint, the original colors chosen by Leland and Jane Stanford were discovered.
-Over 5 years were needed to fully restore the mansion back to its original decor so enjoyed by Leland and his family, and the three other governors who had offices there.
-New additions were created as well; a Visitor’s Center & Store, and an event center.
+Meanwhile, new information came to light, after the restoration process began.
+Under the old mansion’s white paint, its original colors, chosen by Leland and Jane Stanford, were discovered.
+Over five years were needed to fully restore the mansion to its original decor.
+New additions were created as well: a Visitor’s Center and Store, and an event center.

-While the historical restoration of this mansion was detailed and carefully done, Leland Stanford Mansion State Park also has modern features needed for its new life as a historical museum with security and as an up-to-date Protocol social event venue.
-Electricity has been added, with many plug-ins and circuits needed to meet the needs of the press for other events.
-A new modern kitchen has all the bells and whistles, and “a network of cables for computer, security and audiovisual systems,” were placed in the walls.
+While the historical restoration of the mansion was detailed and carefully done, the Leland Stanford Mansion State Park would also benefit, with the modern features it would need for its new life as a historical museum, with an up-to-date social event venue.
+Electricity has been added, with all the necessary plug-ins and circuits needed to meet the needs of the press for such events.
+A new modern kitchen has all the bells and whistles, and “a network of cables for computer, security and audiovisual systems,” was placed in the walls.

-In the Visitor’s Center, the visitor can experience “Interactive exhibits, artifacts, and an orientation film” FOR FREE.
-The Museum Store is also located inside the Visitor Center.
+In the Visitor’s Center, the visitor can experience “Interactive exhibits, artifacts, and an orientation film” free of charge.
+A Museum Store is also located inside the Visitor Center.
 The Visitor Center is open daily from 9:30 a.m. to 5:00 p.m.
-On the tour offered by the museum, the public can see life in 1868 with the Stanford family, the children’s orphanage, as well as California’s Protocol Center: (tour schedule)
+On the tour offered by the museum, the public can see life ias it was lived n 1868 with the Stanford family, the children’s orphanage, as well as California’s Protocol Center: (tour schedule)